malcolm-kee/frontend-developer-toolbox/lessons/04-chrome-devtools/chrome-devtools.md

 - Browser Debugging Phase 2: Firebug (Add On to Firefox), sunset now
 - Browser Debugging Phase 3: Browser DevTools

+We will use Chrome DevTools on [BugBook], a site built with jquery (by me).

 ## Editing

 Let's open Chrome DevTools by `Right Click > Inspect` or press `F12`.